sumup-oss/circuit-ui/packages/create-sumup-next-app/files/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits to the client-side code in `./src/`.<br>
+The page will reload if you make edits to the client-side code.
-The server will restart if you make edits to the server-side code in `./server/`.<br>
 You will also see any errors in the console.
-Use the [Chrome DevTools](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27) to debug the server code.

 ### `yarn build`

-Builds the app for production to the `./src/.next` folder.<br>
+Builds the app for production to the `./.next` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `yarn start`

-Starts the application in production mode.<br>
+Starts the application in production mode.
 The application should be compiled with `yarn build` first.

 See the section in Next docs about [deployment](https://github.com/zeit/next.js/wiki/Deployment) for more information.

-### `yarn analyze`

-Analyze the production bundle with [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).<br>
-Compiles the application and opens the analyzer on port[`8889`](http://127.0.0.1:8889/).

 ### `yarn test:*`